Grafton to Inverell Classic

 The Grafton to Inverell Classic is an annual one-day road cycling race held between Grafton and Inverell in New South Wales, Australia.
 The race was first held in 1961, and is considered one of the most difficult and historic races in the country.
-The race features both open and professional races, along a 228 kilometer course, and is part of the National Road Series.
+The race features both open and professional races, along a 228-kilometre course.
+Since 2025 it has been a round in the ProVelo Super League.